How to Apply

 To be considered complete and receive full consideration, your application should consist of the following:

 1. Rackham Online Application.
 More information is available on the Rackham Graduate School website.
 Please be sure to select the admissions application for the option you are applying to, either the Quantitative Finance and Risk Management or the Accelerated Master’s Degree Program.
-The fee for international students is $90.
-For the Fall 2020 application season, the application fee is waive for all U.S. citizens and permanent residents.
+The fee for international students is $90; the fee for U.S. citizens and permanent residents is $75.

 The following materials comprise the Rackham Application: